enesbcs/tasmota-custom-scripts/README.md

 ## How to automatically startup a Berry script in Tasmota?
-First Upload .be file with "Manage File System" in consoles Then if Rules enabled, enter this commans to console to autostart teams_webhook.be:
+First Upload .be file with "Manage File System" in consoles Then if Rules enabled, enter this commands to console to autostart teams_webhook.be:
 ```
 Rule1 ON System#Boot DO br load('teams_webhook.be') ENDON
 Rule1 1